pooooz/entry-react-developer-test-Dmitry-Panin/README.md

-# Entry react developer test task
+# Entry React developer test task
 ## Warning❗💥
 The provided endpoint is a GraphQL.
 If you want to run the application, then you need to download the endpoint.
 Available here: [GraphQL endpoint](https://github.com/scandiweb/junior-react-endpoint)
 ## How to launch the application